bruceharrison1984/Schedulely/src/dateConvertors/readme.md

 ## Included Convertors

 There are some convertors already included.

-If you create one, please consider submitting it as a PR for this library!
+_If you create one, please consider submitting it as a PR for this library!
+You can easily add your convertor to existing unit tests without needing to rewrite them._

 ### Date-Fns